mezmor/LeagueSports/req.md

                 * +20% of score for 0 deaths AND 10+ kda
                 * -20% of score for losing
     * Enable/disable playoff bracket
+        * Play the first 8 week schedule normally, then play 3 weeks of single-elimination bracket (DEFAULT)
         * Play the full 11 week schedule normally
-        * Play the first 8 week schedule normally, then play 3 weeks of single-elimination bracket

 When users join a league, they automatically create a default FantasyTeam within a league that they interact with